Conrad-Push/Automate_Face_Anonymization_Alghorithm/README.md

 # Automate_Face_Anonymization_Alghorithm
-Alghoritm which provides automatic face detection and then anonymization
+Alghoritm which provides automatic face detection and then anonymization.